kaygun/dvc/README.md

 In my line of work, for tracking different versions of a single file [git][1], [mercurial][2] or [svn][3] are much too heavy.
-Then there is the issue of remember all the bells and whistles of each of these version control systems.
+Then there is the issue of remembering all bells and whistles of each of these version control systems.
 After losing a day's worth of work for using a wrong switch on git, I decided to write a very dumb version control system aptly called `dvc`.